jmtodaro/tor-blog-data/markdown/blog/2010-06-09-tor-02126-stable-released.md

 <!-- more -->

-Tor 0.2.1.26 addresses the recent connection and memory overload problems we've been seeing on relays, especially relays with their DirPort open.
-If your relay has been crashing, or you turned it off because it used too many resources, give this release a try.

-This release also fixes yet another instance of broken OpenSSL libraries that was causing some relays to drop out of the consensus.

-Available for download at [https://www.torproject.org/easy-download](https://www.torproject.org/easy-download "https://www.torproject.org/easy-download")

-Changes in version 0.2.1.26
- **Major bugfixes:**

--   Teach relays to defend themselves from connection overload.
-Relays
-     now close idle circuits early if it looks like they were intended
-     for directory fetches.
-Relays are also more aggressive about closing
-     TLS connections that have no circuits on them.
-Such circuits are
-     unlikely to be re-used, and tens of thousands of them were piling
-     up at the fast relays, causing the relays to run out of sockets
  and memory.
 Bugfix on 0.2.0.22-rc (where clients started tunneling
  their directory fetches over TLS).

--   Fix SSL renegotiation behavior on OpenSSL versions like on Centos
+Fix SSL renegotiation behavior on OpenSSL versions like on Centos
  that claim to be earlier than 0.9.8m, but which have in reality
  backported huge swaths of 0.9.8m or 0.9.8n renegotiation
  behavior.
 Possible fix for some cases of bug 1346.

--   Directory mirrors were fetching relay descriptors only from v2
+Directory mirrors were fetching relay descriptors only from v2
  directory authorities, rather than v3 authorities like they should.
  Only 2 v2 authorities remain (compared to 7 v3 authorities), leading
  to a serious bottleneck.
 Bugfix on 0.2.0.9-alpha.
 Fixes bug 1324.

 **Minor bugfixes:**